 Real Trash Talk: Illegal Dumping in Dallas

 Illegal dumping is a frequent complaint in the City of Dallas.
 Residents can help clean up Dallas neighborhoods by reporting illegal dumping to 311 or 911 if the illegal dumping is in progress.
 Get involved in the RealTrashTalk campaign by using the hashtag #RealTrashTalk on social media and sharing the message.
+Campaign materials are available for the public to download and share in the box below.

 Common Illegal Dumping Violations in Dallas: